 Can I compete in multiple events?

 Yes, at Montana HOSA SLC you can compete in one event each day plus take as many knowledge tests ahead of time as you would like.
-Day 1 events include: Leadership and Teamwork Events (you can choose one in these categories) and Day 2 events include: Health Professions and Emergency Preparedness Events (you can choose one in these categories).
+For Leadership and Teamwork Events (you can choose one in these categories) and for Health Professions and Emergency Preparedness Events (you can choose one in these categories) for a total of 2 in-person events.

 If I am competing in an event with skills, will I know those skills ahead of time?